April 1, 2025

 But as I am writing this article, some related default dimensions are not available in the overview of the event, so we need to do some additional customization.

-Maybe GA4 will solve this in the future by default, but right now, we will need to create a custom dimension to start seeing the search terms.
+Maybe GA4 will solve this by default in the future, but now we should create a custom dimension to start seeing the search terms.

 Note: before you continue following this article, first check if GA4 hasn’t already solved this problem.
 When you open the overview of the view_search_results event, keep looking for a widget that says something about the search terms (but NOT search_term in the last 30 minutes).

-But if you cannot find that, then go to Configure > Custom Definitions.
+But if you cannot find that, then go to Admin > Custom Definitions.

 - Dimension name means the label of the dimension that you are going to see in the reports.
 It can be Site Search Term, search_term, or anything else.